 Preparing Your Organization for Ransomware Attacks Tip 6.
 Never Pay the Ransom

 As much as possible, don’t pay the ransom.
 Even though you pay the ransom to unlock the ransomware’s stranglehold on your computers, there is still a chance that the hackers will not unlock your system.
 In 2017, 1 in 5 businesses who paid off ransomware authors never got their files back.
 Don’t let yourself be a victim.

 Ransomware elude traditional antivirus scans because they activate from unknown or seemingly harmless files that get into your system through downloads or through browsing.
-This is why one of the best methods involving free Ransomware Protection involves the use of advanced scanning tools like Comodo Forensic Analysis to detect ransomware.
-Plus, when Comodo Forensic Analysis tags a file as unknown, it uploads the file to Comodo’s Valkyrie servers.
+This is why one of the best methods involving free Ransomware Protection involves the use of advanced scanning tools like Xcitium Forensic Analysis to detect ransomware.
+Plus, when Xcitium Forensic Analysis tags a file as unknown, it uploads the file to Xcitium’s Valkyrie servers.
 The Valkyrie service aids in ransomware detection by running these files through a battery of tests.

 Ransomware is no joke.
 Researchers estimate that ransomware will cost 5 billion USD globally in 2018.
 Don’t let your business or your family play a part in paying this large amount.
 Learn how to protect against ransomware now.